No Fees

 Who Is at Fault When an On-the-Job Injury Occurs?

 When considering the role an employer may have played in injuring an employee, fault is usually irrelevant.
-Employees turn their claims into the Department of Labor and Industries.
+Employees turn their claims in to the Department of Labor and Industries.
 If their employer is self-insured, they deal directly with their employer’s claims administrator or contracted representative.
 Workers’ Compensation coverage is often seen as the only resource for payment of costs due to workplace injuries, but there are a few exceptions.

 Intentional Injuries

 When an employer causes an intentional injury, an employee may have a right to pursue damages based on provisions outlined in RCW §51.24.020.
-The injured employee may collect damages above those paid out by Workers’ Compensation.
+The injured employee may collect damages above those paid by Workers’ Compensation.

 • A defective machine caused a workplace injury.